 Are parents (or grandparents, nannies, etc.) allowed to enter the classroom at drop-off?
-Parents are able to step into the classroom after their child’s temperature check to be present while their child puts their tote bag, jacket, etc. into their cubby.
+Parents are able to step into the classroom to be present while their child puts their tote bag, jacket, etc. into their cubby.
 They’ll then have an opportunity to say goodbye before their child goes to wash his/her hands, which will be the next order of business for each student after they’ve arrived and put their things away.
 The “helping parent” will assist each child with the arrival hand washing routine.

 What is the plan for dismissal/pick up at the end of class?
 As long as the weather cooperates, dismissal will take place from the outside playground.
 On days where the weather does not allow for dismissal from the playground, parents (masked!) will wait inside the lobby area, or on the sidewalk outside the school building, for their child to exit the classroom.
 A teacher will always ensure that a child is dismissed to an authorized grownup.